smart40k/alx-low_level_programming/0x0A-argc_argv/README.md

-'2-args.c is a program that prints all arguments it receives'
+'3-mul.c is a program that multiplies two numbers'